whackamadoodle3000/FRC2019/README.md

 - If you don't have JDK11, install from u.nu/claw
 - JDK in folder `C:\Program Files\Java\jdk-11.0.1`
 - Open gitbash.
 Run `git init`, `git clone https://github.com/iron-claw-972/FRC2019.git`
+- Open intellij, select the stuff you downloaded.
+Go to build and run it, select jdk11 from program files if neccesary.